ZackyCaleb/CDAN/README.md

    * Allocating training and testing datasets.
 An example of this directory is shown in ```datasets/```.

-To generate the affect_HaSa_au.pk, training datasets, and testing datasets extract each image AUs with OpenFace. run:
+To generate the affect_HaSa_au.pkl, training datasets, and testing datasets extract each image AUs with OpenFace. run:
 ```
 Python datasets_pre_col.py
 ```